Becks regretted dropping out of school and feared ending up in a job she would hate. Read about how she got back into education.

 Going back to school was a big step for me.
 It meant facing my fears and swallowing my pride, and neither of those things are easy.

-I never really enjoyed school much, I'm the kind of person who learns by doing things not by copying off a chalkboard for hours on end.
+I never really enjoyed school much.
+I'm the kind of person who learns by doing, not by copying off a chalkboard for hours on end.
 I always struggled with being measured as a person by what I achieved in an exam.
 Besides, my interests lay in the performing arts, not biology or economics.
-So I dropped out of school half way through a class.
+So I dropped out of school halfway through a class.

 Although being free from school seemed like a dream come true for the first few months, I quickly realised that it wasn't all fun outside of the school gates.
-I wanted to change the world with my music, but music jobs come sporadically and I still had to pay the rent while I wasn't working.
-With an out of school certificate I found it hard to get a job that didn't involve French-fries.
+I wanted to change the world with my music, but music jobs are hard to come by and I still had to pay the rent while I wasn't working.
+Without a school certificate, I found it hard to get a job in the field I’d been dreaming of.

 A change of plans

-For someone who stepped out of the school with stars in her eyes, that was hard to chew.
-After a year, I realised that deep down I did want to achieve more than that and made inquiries about going back to school.
-After meeting with various people at the Board of Studies I was given a school certificate on compensation because of a car accident during Year 10 and because I had done 3 units of music in Year 9.
+For someone who stepped out of the school with stars in her eyes, that was hard to swallow.
+After a year, I realised that deep down, I did want to achieve more than that, and made inquiries about going back to school.
+After meeting with various people at the Board of Studies, I was given a school certificate on compensation because of a car accident during Year 10, and because I had done 3 units of music in Year 9.

-Once you set your mind to something, there are always ways to get that thing done.
+Once you set your mind to something, there are always different ways to achieve your goals.

 It wasn't easy, but I knew that I wanted to finish school to prove to myself that I could, and to give myself more options.
-I didn't have unrealistic expectations, I knew there was no way I'd get the marks to do Law or Medicine.
+I didn't have unrealistic expectations.
+I knew there was no way I'd get the marks to do Law or Medicine.
 So I told myself I'd be happy with what I got, so long as I finished my exams.
-And I did finish it, and now if I ever choose to leave the entertainment industry, I won't have to serve French-fries because I went back to school and gave myself that option.
+And I did finish them, and now if I ever choose to leave the entertainment industry, I won't have to resort to jobs I know I’ll hate because I went back to school and gave myself that option.